First-Timers Guide to Sonoma Wine Country

 Start your day with the lavish, complimentary breakfasts spread out at both Madrona Manor and Raford Inn, then head over to the town of Sonoma.

-If you have the time, first head south on Highway 101 to the old time quaint town of Petaluma, where you can stop here for a lovely morning of shopping the many antique stores, and snacking on hot-from-the-oven Della Fattoria breads spread with locally sourced preserves.
+First head south on Highway 101 to the quaint town of Petaluma, where you can stop here for a lovely morning of shopping the many antique stores, or for foodies, snack on hot-from-the-oven Della Fattoria breads spread with locally-sourced preserves.
 From there, head east to the town of Sonoma.
-Or, head directly to Sonoma from Healdsburg.

 Get to Wine Tasting!